flux-framework/flux-core/README.md

 rewired on the fly.

-flux-core also includes the following services implemented as comms modules: _kvs_, a distributed key-value store;  _live_, a service that monitors overlay network health and can rewire around failed broker instances; _modctl_, a distributed module control service;
-_barrier_, a MPI-like barrier implementation; _api_, a routing service for clients connecting to a broker instance via a UNIX domain socket;
-and _wreck_ a remote execution service.
+flux-core also includes the following services implemented as comms modules: _kvs_, a distributed key-value store;  _modctl_, a distributed module control service; _barrier_, a MPI-like barrier implementation; _api_, a routing service for clients connecting to a broker instance via a UNIX domain socket; and _wreck_ a remote execution service.

 A number of utilities are provided for accessing these services, accessible via the `flux` command front-end (see below),